Muaadahmed/Meteorite-Explorer/README.md

 # Meteorite Explorer

 ## About

 Meteorite Explorer is a client SPA built using the react library.
 It allows users to query NASAs Meteorite Landing Dataset.

+## Major Functions

+- Search panel with button instantly filters through 1000s of data points matching the query with the name of meteor.
+- Notifications for when API is down or not functioning and when the query doesn't match the dataset.

 ## Setup